 1. The Song of Achilles

-It is the story of Achilles, the greatest warrior in Greek mythology, most famous for the Trojan War.
+This is the story of Achilles, the greatest warrior in Greek mythology, most famous for the Trojan War.
 This story is about his upbringing, childhood, and relationship with Patroclus, a massive point of contention throughout literature.
-I love their cousins, who were close male friends, which constituted lovers and friends back then.
-So it one was one of my favorites, and this Greek literature was incredible.
+I love their cousins, who were close male friends, who were lovers and friends back then.
+So, it was one of my favorites, and this Greek literature was incredible.

-I read this book a couple of years ago and fell in love with Madeline Miller’s writing style.
+I read this book two years ago and fell in love with Madeline Miller’s writing style.
 There was more to Achilles and Patroclus than most retellings would have you believe.
 So you get to see Achilles as a young boy, where he trains, where he becomes who he is, and his story throughout the Trojan War.

 Author: Madeline Miller